Request a Consultation

 VI.
 Integration with Existing Systems

-Future of AI in Retail: What’s Next
+What Does the Future of AI in Retail Hold?

-• Automated Checkouts: Picture a scenario where a customer steps into a retail outlet, buys what they need, and walks out without requiring to stand in a queue to make the payment.
+• Automated Checkouts: Picture a scenario where a customer steps into a retail outlet, buys what they need, and walks out without standing in a queue to make the payment.
 Cashier-less stores enabled by AI have made this possible.
 Today, customers can buy items without the need to go through a conventional checkout process involving human cashiers.
 AI-powered cameras and sensors track the products picked up by a customer.
 This way, they are charged automatically when they leave the store after completing their purchase.

 AI-based solutions also help retailers cluster products that are often purchased together.
 As a result, customers spend much less time searching for what they may need.
 Additionally, AI may also assist with targeted promotion of specific products on customers’ smartphones when they are browsing items while walking through the store.